dfuse-io/ice/tutorial.md

 With the help of the `UAL` library, all other interactions are abstracted away.
 The component will automatically handle requesting approval from the wallet.

-## II.
-Understanding the ICE Smart Contract
+## Understanding the ICE Smart Contract

 The ICE smart contract needs to accomplish the following: